mfaani/mfaani/content/posts/content-creation/Everything I learned from blogging with Hugo/hugo-high-level.md

 - [Hugo Quick Start](https://gohugo.io/getting-started/quick-start/).
 Unlike other tools, there is no `npm` or `ruby` hell that you have to deal with.
 - It's super fast.
 - Hugo has a semi easy building block system.
 Each theme has certain abilities that can be enabled as long as you add its appropriate metadata values.
 These metadata values are known as [frontmatter](https://gohugo.io/content-management/front-matter/).
-Examples:
-  - You can add `tags: [swift, json, network call]` and it will then add the tags to your post.
-  - Add `showToc: true` and will show a table of contents for your post.
-  - Hugo automatically takes the first 70 words of your content as its summary and stores it into the `.Summary` variable
-    - Instead, you can manually define where the summary ends with a <!--more--> divider
-    - Alternatively, you can add a `summary` to the front matter if you don’t want your summary to be the beginning of your post
+For more on that see the next post.

 # Hugo High Level